SrNightmare09/crypto-prediction/README.md

-# Cryptocurrency Prediction Help
+# Cryptocurrency Prediction Assistance

-#### A cryptocurrency bot which can help you predict future crypto prices through comparing previous crypto prices with actual prices.
+#### A cryptocurrency bot which can assist you in predicting future crypto prices through comparing previous crypto prices with actual prices.
 The bot uses the method of Death Cross vs Golden Cross, a reliable method for solid predictions of prices, to make a plot based on previously predicted data.

 ---
 <img src = "/screenshots/graph.png">